SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-30-luck-factor-zoo.md

 Let's firstly put it in a formal statistical context for further discussion.

-enforce the null hypothesis to the context.
+enforce the null hypothesis to the context. alows for iteration to have an existing model set as null and then evaluate the incremental contribution.

 The other day, I was watching a documentary video that tells the story of a future trader who acheived 2500%+ profit within 5 years since 2019.
 Quite a magnificent financial reward!
 Though even the trader himself admitted, he, in some degree, lived under the shadow of anxiety about continuity of making profits via trading - it's hard to determine whether the previous performance arises from exceptional skill or luck.
 Actually the balance might tilt a bit more toward the latter, considering the fact that almost all of his parterners exiting trading the way like him due to unbearable losses.